What is an HMO?

 Under the Housing Act 2004, if you let a property which is one of the following types it is a House in Multiple Occupation:

 • An entire house or flat which is let to three or more tenants who form two or more households and who share a kitchen, bathroom or toilet.
-See the "What is a 'household"? heading below for a definition of household.
+We explain what a 'household' is in the next section.

 • A house which has been converted entirely into bedsits or other non-self-contained accommodation and which is let to 3 or more tenants who form two or more households and who share kitchen, bathroom or toilet facilities.